 1 1/2 teaspoons dried herbs or 2 tablespoons chopped fresh herbs

 Position an oven rack towards the lower third of the oven.
-Heat the oven to 425 degrees F.
+Heat the oven to 425 degrees Fahrenheit.

 Prepare vegetables by peeling and trimming as needed.
 Then cut into 1-inch pieces — see notes below for how we prepare most vegetables for roasting.

-Scatter vegetables onto a baking sheet and toss with the oil, herbs and salt.
-Spread into one layer — if the vegetables are too crowded and piling on top of one another, use two baking sheets.
+Scatter vegetables onto a baking sheet and toss with the oil, herbs, and salt.
+Spread into one layer — if the veggies are too crowded and piling on top of one another, use two baking sheets.